evanhackett/imgbox-fx/README.md

 The web framework is [express](https://expressjs.com/).
 I find it the best balance between minimalism, community support / available libraries, and overall speed of develoment.
 App frameworks like Django seemed to be overkill for a project like this.
 I didn't need an admin panel, user authentication, SQL ORM, etc.

-Template files for HTML rendering are in the `views` directory.
-Static files are served out of the `public` directory.

 For handling file uploads I used [multer](https://www.npmjs.com/package/multer).
 One nice thing about multer is it automatically names the files such that the names aren't likely to conflict with each other.

 To apply the graphics effect, I used GraphicsMagick through the [gm](https://www.npmjs.com/package/gm) package.
 I was originally worried this would be one of the harder parts of the app, but it turned out to be one of the easiest.